 Tech giants like Facebook and Twitter hit news headlines with data leaks, breaches, and privacy violations almost every day, but not Google.
 The data harvesting company makes us believe that they care about online privacy.
 However, they have overlooked an error that stored users’ passwords in plain text for over a decade.

 On May 22nd, 2019, Google notified G Suite users that they had made an error implementing password storage back in 2005.
 Usually, passwords are hashed (encrypted), which means that they are scrambled and saved on Google’s servers as random characters.
 The company then cannot see your actual password or unscramble it, even if you forget it.
 However, if you enter the correct password, it will match the scrambled version, allowing you to access your account.

 G Suite account administrators were permitted to change and recover their users’ passwords.
 Google did this to help administrators with the on-boarding process for new employees.
 However, the system stored these passwords in plain text.
 Not only could administrators see them, Google employees could see them too.
 We hope nobody chose “MyBossSucks123” as their password!

-Google noticed this bug last month, 14 years later, and has now patched it.
+Google noticed this bug in May of 2019, 14 years later, and has now patched it.
 The company stated:

 “This practice did not live up to our standards.
 To be clear, these passwords remained in our secure encrypted infrastructure.
 This issue has been fixed and we have seen no evidence of improper access to or misuse of the affected passwords.”